Ricky Henderson: AFL career

 In 2012 Henderson played 12 matches despite missing a period of the season with an ankle injury.
 He played mainly on the wing and in the backline, but kicked six goals in a win over in round 15, playing forward in the absence of Taylor Walker, Kurt Tippett and Shaun McKernan.
 He played 14 games in 2013, establishing himself in the Crows' side, particularly in defence, before a knee injury ended his season.

 Henderson broke his leg in a training session in February 2014, ruling him out for most of the 2014 season.
 He returned in round 16 against and played the last eight matches of the season, averaging 17 disposals.
 He also signed a two-year contract extension that would have kept him at the club until the end of 2017.
 Henderson played 17 games in 2015 and averaged a career-best 19 possessions, including being a key contributor to Adelaide's elimination final win with 29 possessions.
 At the conclusion of the 2016 season, he was delisted by Adelaide.
 He subsequently joined as a delisted free agent.

-It took to the midpoint of the 2017 Home and Away season, that Henderson cemented his place in the team.
-His speed and long kicking has been invaluable as has his versatility that has deployed him at various times across half-back, through the midfield and up forward.
-In several games Henderson has shown an ability to outrun his defender and get open goals at close range.
-Ricky's stats have also put him firmly among Hawthorn's top ten performers so far this season.
-Many of Henderson's stats place him in the top five on the team and he leads the club for average marks per game and is tied for third on the club for average disposals per game.